learnpoint/learnpoint-site/README.md

 1. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/) `v2.3.6` or later.

 2. [Create a fork](https://github.com/learnpoint/learnpoint-site/fork).
-Make sure to create the fork in your personal GitHub account, not in the Learnpoint organisation.
+Make sure to create the fork in your personal GitHub account — not in the Learnpoint organisation.

 3. On GitHub, navigate to the new fork you just created, and create a new branch named `dev`.